hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-list-user-backup-exclusions admin

-The function for obtaining the backup exclusion list
+This function for obtaining the backup exclusion list

 *******************************************************************